souvikinator/Tools/gitdmp/README.md

 usage: gitdmp [-h] [-v] [-c]

 option:
--c : dumps all the commit messages (still working on it) -v : dumps all the file changes of files in the git repo.
+-v : dumps all the file changes of files in the git repo.
 -h : shows help menu
 ```